This page is designed to answer the following questions:

 There may be times when you have particular concerns or dilemmas relating to the privacy and dignity of an individual you are caring for.

 For example, an individual may have disclosed to you that they have felt a lump on their breast but have asked you to keep it confidential and not to tell anyone else.
-Or that a member of staff has been gossiping about an individual that you care for.
+Or a co-worker may have been gossiping about an individual that you care for.

 In most cases, you should approach your manager, supervisor or a senior member of staff for guidance on what to do next.
-You will have to make a judgment call based on the safety and wellbeing of the individual and your manager or senior will have the experience to support you with this.
+You will have to make a judgment call based on the safety and wellbeing of the individual.
+Your manager will have the experience to support you with this.

-In some situations, it may be more appropriate to pass information on to and individual’s carer, their family or outside agencies, however your manager or senior will be able to help you with this, too.
+In some situations, it may be more appropriate to pass the information on to and individual’s carer, their family or outside agencies, however, your manager or senior will be able to help you with this, too.